-- Be aware that students must adhere to the Student Code of Conduct, but remember that students have responsibilities and rights. - Do not single out a student for discipline, personal attack, or humiliation in front of others; if an action/warning is necessary and appropriate, consult with your department chair/program director.
+- Be aware that students must adhere to the Student Code of Conduct and Academic Integrity Policy, but remember that students have responsibilities and rights.
+Be familiar with and knowledgeable of students' rights and responsibilities, the Code of Conduct, and the Academic Integrity Policy by reading them in the College Catalog.
+These sections of the Catalog set out the processes for addressing conduct, academic integrity, and grade grievance issues. - Do not single out a student for discipline, personal attack, or humiliation in front of others; if an action/warning is necessary and appropriate, consult with your department chair/program director.
 Document the situation with attention to facts, avoiding emotionally charged descriptions, which will facilitate others' review. - If you suspect cheating, do not embarrass or single the student out in front of others. - When in doubt, make notes, consult with your supervisor, the Chief Student Success Officer, or the Vice President of Academic Affairs, and act later. - Observe student privacy rights (See the student rights in this Handbook). - Do not release personal information about a student to anyone other than that student or appropriate College employee.
 This includes spouses, clergy, law enforcement officials, friends, and partners.
 If anyone other than the student seeks information about a student, refer that individual to the Senior Executive Director of Enrollment Services and Financial Aid or the Vice President of Academic Affairs.
 Protected information includes exam grades, course grades, financial aid status, accommodation(s) status, disciplinary actions, email address, academic standing, class schedule, social security number, etc.